Post Overview: A lifelong local shares the best things to do in Portland, Oregon.

 Whenever we show guests around our town, this usually ends up being one of their favorite things to do in Portland.

-P.S.
 If you’re in the mood for a great happy hour deal, I highly recommend Life of Pie Pizza.
 And if you have an insatiable sweet tooth, Papa Hayden is non-negotiable.
 They serve the best cake in Portland.

 #15.
 Eat from a food cart

 Chances are good that you’ve heard Portland called a foodie city and trust me when I tell you it lives up to the hype.
 My favorite thing about Portland’s food scene is that it lacks pretension, turns out you can have a great meal without a white table cloth, what a novel idea.

 Nowhere is this more evident than at the various food cart pods throughout the city.